-Singapore's largest pre-school provider MindChamps has opened its latest centre at One Raffles Place, where it delivers an innovative and unique early years programme that's drawn from research in the fields of psychology, education, neuroscience, and theatre.
+Singapore's largest pre-school provider MindChamps has one of many centres at One Raffles Place, where it delivers an innovative and unique early years programme that's drawn from research in the fields of psychology, education, neuroscience, and theatre.

 The MindChamps network of pre-schools and nurseries certainly dominates the early years education sector in Singapore.
 Here’s a homegrown brand that has grown from one branch in 2008 to more than 30 centres across Singapore today.
-One of MindChamps PreSchool’s newest centres is One Raffles Place, at the heart of Singapore’s Central Business District (CBD).
+One of MindChamps PreSchool’s most centrally located centres is One Raffles Place, at the heart of Singapore’s Central Business District (CBD).

 Founder David Chiem says:

 “We have developed educational pedagogies drawn from research in the fields of psychology, education, neuroscience, and theatre.
 We have applied a learning-how-to-learn methodology to our early childhood curriculum and focus on unlocking confidence, imagination and a love for learning.”

 Located next to the Raffles Place MRT station, One Raffles Place caters specifically for parents working in the CBD.
 The centre has extended opening hours from 7am to 7pm to allow working parents to bring their chid in for breakfast and to collect them after the commuter rush-hour.

 “It used to be that parents would look for schools close to their home, but we are trying to shift that mindset.
 Travelling to work is valuable family bonding time.
 So, we have set up a breakfast club here starting at 7.30am where parents can stay and have breakfast with their child before leaving for work.
 It allows parents to come together, discuss parenting tips, spend time with their child, and eat breakfast – the most important meal of the day!”